AndreaGiardini/MasterThesis/ThesisIndex.md

 Title:

-Managing package drifts and guaranteeing system consistency in distributed computing environments : using full-text-search engines and continuous integration to ensure
+Managing package drifts and guaranteeing system consistency in distributed computing environments : using full-text search engines and continuous integration to ensure

 ----

 Abstract:

-Thanks to the Agile approach, managing large number of machines has become easier than ever: new technologies like Puppet allow service managers to specify the server configurations in a text file and get it applied to the machine in a timely manner.
-Moreover, since most of the virtual machines are created using OpenStack, it's easy to replicate the configuration on multiple servers or rebuild a broken machine in a completely automated way.
+Thanks to the Agile approach, managing a large number of machines has become easier than ever: new technologies like Puppet allow service managers to specify the server configuration in files and get it applied to the machine in a timely manner.
+Moreover, since most of the virtual machines are created using OpenStack, it is easy to replicate the configuration on multiple servers or rebuild a broken machine in a completely automated way.

+The downside of this approach is that the service manager doesn't know exactly how machines are configured and relies on the software to keep all the configuration aligned and syncronized.
+Any intervention, package upgrade and software configuration is managed by the configuration management utility.

+At CERN the number of servers has grown dramatically in the last years and this leaded to a situation quite common in big datacenters and usually difficult to address: configuration and package drifting.
+In fact, every time an upgrade is released, it is not easy to detect if all the machines updated their configuration correctly and why a misconfiguration happened.

+This thesis analyses the causes of the problem, trying to address it using a set of open-source softwares like ElasticSearch and Jenkins in combination with the development of a custom solution called "Package Inventory".

 ----